“It’s not about having the right opportunities,” author and sales professional Mark Hunter asserts. “It’s about handling the opportunities right.”

 What is it?

 Big enterprise deals require a large investment of time and effort on the part of sales reps.
-MEDDIC is a qualification process that ensures each complex deal is worth that investment.
+MEDDPIC is a qualification process that ensures each complex deal is worth that investment.

-With the MEDDIC methodology, sales reps answer these questions before moving forward.
+With the MEDDPIC methodology, sales reps answer these questions before moving forward.

 - Metrics: What does the organization need to succeed?
 How are they defining success?